Peter Morris (politician): Government minister

-Morris was born in Sydney and was an alderman on the Newcastle City Council from 1968 to 1974.
-He won the House of Representatives seat of Shortland in 1972.
-He was appointed Minister for Transport in the first Hawke Ministry in March 1983.
+Morris was appointed Minister for Transport in the first Hawke Ministry in March 1983.
 In December 1984, he assumed the additional portfolio of aviation.
 In 1987, he became Minister for Resources and then was briefly Minister for Housing and Aged Care in early 1988.
 In February 1988, he became Minister for Transport and Communications Support, but was appointed to Cabinet as Minister for Industrial Relations in September 1988.
 After the 1990 election he was not re-elected to the ministry, due to the formalisation of Labor's faction system and the fact that he did not belong to a faction.
+Morris did not stand for re-election at the 1998 election.